 R.I.C.E.
 Peaking Generation.
-AMP recently entered into a Master Agreement for EPC Distributive Generation BTM Peaking Projects with PowerSecure, Inc., a subsidiary of Southern Company, for the engineering, procurement and construction of behind the meter diesel reciprocating internal combustion engines ("R.I.C.E.").
+AMP recently entered into a Master Agreement for EPC Distributive Generation BTM Peaking Projects with PowerSecure, Inc., a subsidiary of Southern Company ("PowerSecure"), for the engineering, procurement and construction of behind the meter diesel reciprocating internal combustion engines ("R.I.C.E.").
 AMP and PowerSecure expect to enter into an engineering, procurement and construction agreement for each installation located behind an AMP Member's meter, and it is further envisioned that PowerSecure will provide monitoring, operation and maintenance services for each installation.
 AMP currently anticipates that the R.I.C.E.
-Peaking Generation projects will ultimately include approximately 65 MW in aggregate with approximately 23 Members participating, as the subscription process is being finalized.
-The first two sites, each hosted by a Member located in Ohio, will provide approximately 21.6 MW and are expected to enter commercial operation in late 2019.
+Peaking Generation projects will ultimately include approximately 74 MW in aggregate with 27 Members participating.
+The first two sites, each hosted by a Member located in Ohio, will provide approximately 21.6 MW and entered commercial operation in December 2019.

 Renewable Energy.
 As noted above, wind, run-of-the-river hydroelectric, solar and landfill gas are all part of the renewable generation portfolio mix currently owned or contracted for by AMP or its Members.
-AMP operates, or owns and operates, approximately 390 MW of run-of-the-river hydroelectric power generation at existing dams on the Ohio River.
-See "OTHER PROJECTS - JV 2, 4, 5 and 6; Combustion Turbine Project" "OTHER PROJECTS - Combined Hydroelectric Projects", "OTHER PROJECTS - Meldahl Hydroelectric Project" and "OTHER PROJECTS - Greenup Hydroelectric Project" herein.
+AMP owns, operates, or owns and operates approximately 390 MW of run-of-the-river hydroelectric power generation at existing dams on the Ohio River, including the Projects.
+See "OTHER PROJECTS - JV 2, 4, 5 and 6; Combustion Turbine Project", "OTHER PROJECTS - Meldahl Hydroelectric Project" and "OTHER PROJECTS - Greenup Hydroelectric Project" herein.

 In addition, AMP has entered into a power purchase agreement (the "NextEra PPA") with a wholly-owned subsidiary of NextEra Energy Resources ("NextEra"), pursuant to which AMP has agreed to purchase all of the power and energy output from solar facilities designed, built, owned and operated by NextEra and subject to the NextEra PPA.
 AMP issued its Solar Prepayment Project Revenue Bonds, Series 2019A (the "Solar 2019A Bonds") in January 2019, prepaying for the energy to be generated by solar facilities with a rated capacity of approximately 36.825 MW.
-AMP anticipates that it will issue additional bonds to finance or refinance prepayments to be made under the NextEra PPA in 2020.
+AMP anticipates that it will issue additional bonds in 2020 to finance or refinance prepayments to be made under the NextEra PPA.
 See "OTHER PROJECTS - Solar Electricity Prepayment Project" herein.